AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/move-from-legacy-home-to-priorities.md

 #### Create a personal task

-Users users cannot create personal tasks in priorities.
+Users users cannot create personal tasks or to-do items in priorities.

 #### Add items to My Priority

 Users can prioritize work with the new My Focus column.
-The My Focus column is unique to each users and does not impact
+The My Focus column is unique to each users and does not impact task, issue, or product data.

-Users can flag high-priority work with the following:
+Users can flag high-priority work with the following options:

 * Urgent
 * Primary